Michael R. Carpenter

-Michael R. Carpenter is an American diplomat serving as United States ambassador to the Organization for Security and Cooperation in Europe in the Biden administration.
+Michael R. Carpenter is an American diplomat who serves as Senior Director for Europe at the National Security Council of the Biden Administration, a role he has held since April 2024.
+Previously he served as United States ambassador to the Organization for Security and Cooperation in Europe in the Biden administration.

 Education

-Carpenter earned a Bachelor of Arts degree in international relations from Stanford University and a Master of Arts and PhD in political science from the University of California, Berkeley.
+Carpenter holds a BA in international relations from Stanford University and a MA and PhD in political science from the University of California, Berkeley.

 Career

 Carpenter was a career officer with the United States Foreign Service.
 He served as deputy director of the Office of Russian Affairs, special assistant for the under secretary for political affairs, political-military officer in the Office of European Security, and political affairs and advisor on regional conflicts in the Office of Caucasus Affairs and Regional Conflicts.
 He served overseas in the U.S. Embassies in Poland, Slovenia, and Barbados.

 Carpenter then worked in the White House as a special advisor for Europe and Eurasia to then-Vice President Biden and as director for Russia at the National Security Council.
 From 2015 to 2017, he served in the Pentagon as deputy assistant secretary of defense for Russia, Ukraine, Eurasia, and Conventional Arms Control.
 He has most recently worked as the managing director of the Penn Biden Center for Diplomacy and Global Engagement.